 Another smaller country from within the LAC region, El Salvador, is arguably one of the best benchmarks for Guyana.
 El Salvador set up a single window linking customs, government ministries and tax and social security authorities, reducing the number of documents traders need to submit.
 Their performance in the most recent Doing Business report is 39 hours and 178 USD dollars for exports and 49 hours and 195 USD for process an import.
 Also within the region, Trinidad y Tobago is implementing an electronic single window and it has made great advances in time to export and import.

-In sum, in this report we expect that the implementation of ESW allow to achieve the time results of the average of the Caribbean countries in 2021 or 2024 and to achieve El Salvador goals to the end of the 5-years period.
-Expected benefits are consistent with the baseline in the Results Matrix; while calculations in this analysis have been used to set up intermediate and final goals (see Annex I Results Matrix).
+In sum, in this report we expect that the implementation of ESW allow to achieve the time results of the average of the Caribbean countries in 2021 and El Salvador results in 2024 at the end the 5-years period.
+For the cost saved we assume the results of the El Salvador will be achived in 2024.
+Expected benefits are consistent with the baseline in the Results Matrix; while calculations in this analysis have been used to set up intermediate and final goals ().

+Table N°2 Estimation of the results